Catharyn C. Shelton, PhD

 Shelton, C. & Archambault, L., Harris, L. (2020, August 7).
 Lesson plan platforms for teachers have a racist problem.
 Slate.

-Updated May 28, 2022 by Catharyn Shelton
+Updated January 2026 by Catharyn Shelton

 This site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.